tomsquest/docker-radicale/README.md

 ## Multi-architecture

-The correct image type for your architecture will be automatically selected by Docker, whether it is amd64 or arm64 (RaspberryPI).
+The correct image type for your architecture will be automatically selected by Docker, whether it is amd64, arm64 or armv7 (Raspberry Pi).

 ## Extending the image